mjleino/tcc2022/README.md

 Here are my simple solutions for the [Tiny Code Christmas](https://tcc.lovebyte.party) event.
 I was mostly interested in learning demo coding basics, so the implementations aren't within the size challenge limits.

+The solutions are for the [TIC-80](https://tic80.com) fantasy console and written in Lua (which I've never touched before).
+TIC-80 is fun and free.
+You can use it to load the `.tic` cartridges and play around with my "demos".

 ## Day 1

 ![day1](./tccday01.png)